bassyboi/Tornado-ground-scoring/README.md

 need an offline contingency.

 > **Note:** The project intentionally omits offline test fixtures so the storm-report integration is always exercised against
 > live Bureau of Meteorology or IEM feeds.
 Run the pipeline end to end to verify configuration changes.
+In firewalled environments,
+> temporarily set `storm_filter.enabled: false` (or remove the `scrape` block) to execute the imagery pipeline without triggering scrape failures.

 To refresh the catalog outside of the pipeline, run the standalone scraper CLI: